hamza5113480/course-work/datastructures-and-algortihm/README.md

       - `Input list of numbers: 6 13 14 25 33 43 51 53 64 72 84 93 95 96 97`
    2. Write a program to search an element linearly from the entered numbers.
 Also, indicate its position in case the element is found or unavailability.
    3. Write a program to demonstrate binary search.
 Use character array and store 10 names.
 This program prompts the user to enter ten names.
 They are stored in ascending order the name  (15) (10) the fn(15) is used to store the name which we want to search.
+10. Binary Trees
+    1. Write a menu-driven program for inserting the elements into the binary tree and deleting the element.
+    2. Degree of a node is the number of children it has.
+Write a program for finding total number of nodes having degree 2 (two), number of nodes having degree 1 (one) and number of nodes having degree 0 (zero).
+    3. Write a menu-driven program for various traversals such as
+        - Preorder traversals
+        - Inorder traversals
+        - Postorder traversals